drhsqlite/fossil-mirror/www/gitusers.md

 with `git diff` when the output is to an ANSI X3.64 capable terminal, `fossil diff` does not.

+There are a few easy ways to add this feature to Fossil, though.

+One is to install
-There’s an easy way to add this feature to Fossil, though: install [`colordiff`][cdiff], which is included in [many package systems][cdpkg], then say:
+[`colordiff`][cdiff], which is included in [many package systems][cdpkg], then say: